Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

 At thirty-seven years old, commentators and spectators considered Carrie too old to be a real threat to her competitions.
 They figured that after the year she would have no more grand slam titles to her name.
 They weren’t even sure she would make it to the us open.

 Deciding to come out of retirement was a monumental decision that could have gone very well or very poorly.
-This story is about a legendary athlete, and although Carrie may not be a real person I think her story will mean many things to many people.
+This story is about a legendary athlete, and although Carrie may not be a real person I think her story will mean many things to many different people.

 In Closing